 - Possession of, or ability to obtain, a valid California Driver’s License by time of appointment

-- Maintain federally mandated security clearances required to work at an airport
+- Maintain federally mandated security clearances required to work at an airport.

-Must possess mobility to work in the field; strength, stamina, and mobility to perform medium physical work, to work in confined spaces and around machines, to climb and descend ladders, walk on uneven terrain, to operate varied hand and power tools and fueling equipment, and to operate a motor vehicle and visit various agency sites; vision to read printed materials and a computer screen; and hearing and speech to communicate in person and over the telephone or radio.
+Must possess mobility to work in the field; strength, stamina, and mobility to perform medium to heavy physical work, to work in confined spaces and around machines, to climb and descend ladders, walk on uneven terrain, to operate varied hand and power tools and construction equipment, and to operate a motor vehicle and visit various agency sites; vision to read printed materials and a computer screen; and hearing and speech to communicate in person and over the telephone or radio.
 The job involves fieldwork requiring frequent walking in operational areas to identify problems or hazards.
 Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard or calculator and to operate above-mentioned tools and equipment.
 Positions in this classification bend, stoop, kneel, reach, and climb to perform work and inspect work sites.
 Employees must possess the ability to lift, carry, push, and pull materials and objects weighing up to 75 pounds, or heavier weights with the use of proper equipment.